-If the mixture has a unique formula identifier (UFI) in accordance with section 5 of Part A of Annex VIII to Regulation (EC) No 1272/2008 and if a derogation from section 5.2 of Part A of that Annex is applied in accordance with section 5.3 of Part A of that Annex as a result of which the UFI needs to be indicated in the safety data sheet, then the UFI shall be provided in this subsection.
+Where the mixture has a unique formula identifier (UFI) in accordance with section 5 of Part A of Annex VIII to Regulation (EC) No 1272/2008 and that UFI is indicated in the safety data sheet, then the UFI shall be provided in this subsection.

-Also, within Section 1.1 there is a requirement if the safety data sheet applies to different forms to declare this “if the product or if the safety data sheet pertains to one or more nanoforms, or substances that include nanoforms, this shall be indicated by using the word “nanoform”.”
+Also, within Section 1.1 there is a requirement if the safety data sheet applies to different forms to declare this “if the safety data sheet pertains to one or more nanoforms, or substances that include nanoforms, this shall be indicated by using the word “nanoform”.”

 Within Section 2.3 other hazards — Information shall be provided on whether the substance or mixture meets the criteria for persistent, bioaccumulative and toxic or very persistent and very bioaccumulative in accordance with Annex XIII, whether the substance was included in the list established in accordance with Article 59(1) for having endocrine disrupting properties, and whether the substance is a substance identified as having endocrine disrupting properties in accordance with the criteria set out in Commission Delegated Regulation (EU) 2017/21003 or Commission Regulation (EU) 2018/6054.

-Section 3.1 — for substances — The specific concentration limit and M-factor for substances included in Part 3 of Annex VI to Regulation (EC) No 1272/2008 or provided to the classification and labelling inventory established under that Regulation shall be indicated, if available.
-The acute toxicity estimate for substances included in Part 3 of Annex VI to Regulation (EC) No 1272/2008 or determined in accordance with Annex I to that Regulation shall be indicated, if available.
+Section 3.1 — for substances — The specific concentration limit, the M-factor and the acute toxicity estimate for substances included in Part 3 of Annex VI to Regulation (EC) No 1272/2008 or determined in accordance with Annex I to that Regulation shall be indicated, if available.

 If the substance is registered and it covers a nanoform, the particle characteristics that specify the nanoform, as described in Annex VI, shall be indicated.
 If the substance is not registered, but the safety data sheet covers nanoforms, the particle characteristics of which have impact on the safety of the substance, those characteristics shall be indicated.